cheqd/node-docs/architecture/adr-list/adr-008-ledger-resources.md

 ### Creating a new Resource within a Resource Collection

-To create a new Resource, a client application first needs to create a DID (or use an existing not [deactivated](adr-002-cheqd-did-method.md#deactivate-did) DID) along with its associated DIDDoc.
+To create a new Resource, a client application first needs to create a DID (or use an existing [non-deactivated](adr-002-cheqd-did-method.md#deactivate-did) DID) along with its associated DIDDoc.
 This *resource-linked DID* is the lowest, direct level of create/update/deactivate operation control that exits.

 ![Resource Creation Flow](../../.gitbook/assets/adr008-resource-flow-detailed.png)